karlotness/tree-sitter.el/README.md

 should not crash Emacs.
 The values returned by the module are also intended to be garbage collected by Emacs, so no manual memory management functions from tree-sitter will be directly exposed.

+The interface to the module is *not settled*.
+The binding code is in early stages and will need a fair bit of cleanup to fix inconsistencies and patch likely bugs.
+Function names and signatures may change in a later pass.
+The interface is currently verbose and ideally the names will be compacted and the interface cleaned up in the future.

 ## Installation
 The installation is currently involved, particularly because this